House of Hanover: Claimants

 The family has been resident in Austria since 1866 and thus took on Austrian nationality besides their German and British.
 Since the later king Ernest Augustus had been created Duke of Cumberland and Teviotdale and Earl of Armagh by his father George III in 1799, these British peerages were inherited by his descendants.
 In 1914 the title of a Prince of Great Britain and Ireland was additionally granted to the members of the house by King George V. These peerages and titles however were suspended under the Titles Deprivation Act 1917.
 However, the title Royal Prince of Great Britain and Ireland had been entered into the family's German passports, together with the German titles, in 1914.
 After the German Revolution of 1918–19, with the abolishment of nobility's privileges, titles officially became parts of the last name.
-So, curiously, the British prince's title is still part of the family's last name in their German passports, while it is no longer mentioned in their British documents.
+So, the British prince's title is still part of the family's last name in their German passports, while it is no longer mentioned in their British documents.

 On 29 August 1931, Ernest Augustus, Duke of Brunswick, as head of the House of Hanover, declared the formal resumption, for himself and his dynastic descendants, of use of his former British princely title as a secondary title of pretense, which style, "Royal Prince of Great Britain and Ireland", his grandson, the current head of the house, also called Ernest Augustus, continues to claim.
 He has the right to petition under the Titles Deprivation Act 1917 for the restoration of his ancestors' suspended British peerages Duke of Cumberland and Teviotdale and Earl of Armagh, but he has not done so.
 His father, another Ernest Augustus, did, however, successfully claim British nationality after World War II by virtue of a hitherto overlooked (and since repealed) provision of the Sophia Naturalization Act 1705.
 According to the decision taken by a court of the House of Lords, all family members bear the last name Guelph in the UK and are styled Royal Highnesses in their documents.